 The ReportServer Terminal is a mighty tool for administrators.
-You open it with the keyboard shortcut CTRL+ALT+T (Please consider that you need the respective rights; refer to Chapter 3 User and Permission Management).
+You open it with the keyboard shortcut CTRL+ALT+T or using the "Admin Panel" system console (Please consider that you need the respective rights; refer to Chapter 3 User and Permission Management).